A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability of the homogeneous deformation of soft dielectrics: an alternative energy formulation

-We take the incompressible neo-Hookean dielectric as an example to illustrate the above analysis.
+We take the incompressible neo-Hookean dielectrics as an example to illustrate the above analysis.
 Thus the internal energy function \eqref{inter-energy}, by the relation $\lambda_Z = 1/ (\lambda_X \lambda_Y)$ and the reduced energy function \eqref{film-re-inter}, may be rewritten as

 Then the reduced free energy density \eqref{film-re-free-den} becomes

 By Eq.~\eqref{film-re-neo-free}, the governing equations \eqref{film-re-1st} are

 and the Hessian matrix \eqref{film-re-Hessian} reads